johnburton0517/Terminal_Site/README.md

 # Terminal_Site

-This is a website made to look and act like a terminal
+A website made to look and act like a terminal.